julianfbeck/inovex-code/README.md

 # Coding Agent

-A simple coding agent built with Bun and the Anthropic SDK, implementing the 5 core primitives of a coding agent:
+A simple coding agent built with Bun and the Anthropic SDK, implementing the core primitives of a coding agent.
+This project was created during the inovex meetup "Talk 1: Inside Coding Agents: Architektur, Tooling und Umsetzung" by Julian on November 13, 2024 in Karlsruhe.

+## Core Tools

+This agent implements the essential tools for autonomous coding:

 1. **List Files Tool** - Browse directories and file structures
 2. **Bash Tool** - Execute shell commands